 The United Nations Programme of Action on Small Arms and Light Weapons

 The UN Programme of Action to Prevent, Combat and Eradicate the Illicit Trade in Small Arms and Light Weapons (PoA) is a globally agreed framework for activities to counter the illicit trade in small arms and light weapons and control the negative consequences of Small Arms and Light Weapons.
 It was adopted by all UN member states in 2001.
 Since that time the UN has worked to support the implementation of the PoA at national, regional, and international levels.
-It has hosted two Review Conferences in 2006 and 2012, two biennial meetings of states in 2008 and 2010, and one meeting of government experts in 2011.
-The fifth biennial meeting of states took place in New York from 16 – 20 June 2014.
-By-products of the PoA include the International Tracing Instrument and the recommendations of a Group of Governmental Experts on Brokering Controls, as well as United Nations Programme of Action Implementations Support System (PoA-ISS).
+It has hosted three Review Conferences in 2006, 2012, and 2018, sixth Biennial Meetings of States in 2003, 2005, 2008, 2010, 2014, and 2016 (more information here) and two meeting of government experts in 2011 and 2015.
+The sixth biennial meeting of states took place in New York from 6 – 10 June 2016.
+By-products of the PoA include the International Tracing Instrument and the recommendations of a Group of Governmental Experts on Brokering Controls.

 Proliferation of small arms and light weapons in Asia and the Pacific has been the result of several factors.
 Parts of Asia remain affected by armed conflict, from inter-state war and sectarian conflict to protracted or guerrilla warfare.
 Organized crime, the drug trade and smuggling by illicit actors have also been contributing factors to the illicit trafficking in small arms, particularly in South and South-East Asia.
 Despite its extensive maritime borders, the Pacific region suffers minimally from large-scale arms trafficking.
 However, some countries in the region such as Fiji, the Papua New Guinea province of Bougainville and the Solomon Islands have experienced armed conflict and violent crime, which have had profound social and economic consequences.